ralph7777/SQL-queries/Score Table/README.md

 # Student Score Table

-This is an script example of using PL/SQL language to report student scores according to information in certain tables.
+This program is to report student scores according to information in certain tables, using script in PL/SQL.

+There are two established tables:

 1. The table STUDENT has attributes ID, Name, Midterm, Final, and Homework;

 2. The table WEIGHTS has attributes MidPct, FinPct, and HWPct;

 The script file containing an anonymous PL/SQL block does the following: